programistka/personal-website/content/blog/using-gatsby-with-netlify-cms/index.md

 The `static/` directory contains the images or files uploaded through the CMS as well as the CMS config.
 The CMS config file is a `config.yaml` file that determines the type of data that can be added through the CMS interface.

 For example, `config.yaml` is where you would specify that you want to define a collection called “meetups” and that each meetup should have a title, date, list of presenters, and location associated with it.
-Read the documentation for more info on the [configuration file](https://www.netlifycms.org/docs/configuration-options/).
+Read the documentation for more info on the <Link to="https://www.netlifycms.org/docs/configuration-options/">configuration file</Link>.

 ```yaml
 ...